My Story, Training, Statement of Faith, and Philosophy

 - supportive relationships and community

-As a Functional Medicine Certified Health Coach, I have been trained in the principles of positive psychology, motivational interviewing, the science-based approach of Functional Medicine and nutrition, and mind-body medicine modalities.
+As a Functional Medicine Certified Health Coach, I have 1,000 hours of training in the principles of positive psychology, motivational interviewing, the science-based approach of Functional Medicine and nutrition, and mind-body medicine modalities.
 These philosophies help bring out the best in you to help you achieve the results you want creating real, sustainable lifestyle changes.
 The science and psychology training I’ve received truly reinforces how fearfully and wonderfully made we are and only serve to strengthen my beliefs within the Christian faith.

 For more information about my certification and training, visit the Functional Medicine Coaching Academy, a collaboration with the Institute for Functional Medicine (IFM).
 Visit these websites to learn more about how Functional Medicine is reversing chronic disease and how the IFM is supporting this trend.